 - Splash dance!
 Free summer fun is also flowing at the other splash parks in the region!
 Check out some of our favorites in our Ultimate Spray and Splash Parks Guide.

 - Spot some inspiring art.
-The Smithsonian’s Hirshhorn Museum has free activities for kids every Saturday morning at their art car.
-Teens can participate in workshops once a month on Thursday afternoons.
-Check the museum’s tips for kids’ fun, free summer visit.
+The Smithsonian’s Hirshhorn Museum hosts a free “storytime studio” for young creatives (ages 0-6) every Wednesday morning with read-alouds and art experiences.
+Teens can participate in a free teen studio the first and last Saturday of the month from 3-5 pm.
+Check the museum’s tips for visiting with kids’ for a fun, free, creative summer visit.

 - Or fly over to the massive hangars that make up the Smithsonian Air and Space Museum’s other campus at the Udvar-Hazy Center near Dulles airport.
 Check out gobs of aviation and space artifacts—including real airplanes and a space shuttle—on display in spacious, air-conditioned hangars.
 Free admission but you will need to pay for parking.